 - Our guide to where makeup artists work and what they do.

 Makeup courses are run by:

-- Online or long-distant makeup courses – if you want to do a course, we suggest that you do one that’s taught in a bricks-and-mortar college.
+- Online or long-distant makeup courses – if you want to do a course, we suggest that you do one that’s taught in a brick-and-mortar college.
 This provided hands-on experience and is taught face-to-face by tutors who can give you feedback and help when needed.
 Don’t waste your money on a long-distance learning course – it’s hard to learn all about a creative, hands-on profession this way.
 The exception to this is Dick Smith’s SFX makeup courses.
 They get great reviews, are very respected, good value with tons of information from the master.
-Lots of SFX makeup dudes have done the advance course.
+Lots of SFX makeup dudes have done the advanced course.